What is Positive Parenting?

 Parent-child relationships have a powerful effect on a child’s emotional well-being, basic coping and problem-solving abilities, and future capacity for relationships.

 Good parents take their parenting roles seriously, and are empowered to learn and develop their positive parenting skills.
-They accept responsibility for the total healthy development of their child and act as a positive role model.
-They mentor and guide their child through childhood to a successful adulthood.
+They accept responsibility for the healthy development of their child and act as a positive role model.
+They mentor and guide their child from childhood to adulthood.

 3 major goals of parenting